zzzprojects/docs/html-agility-pack.net/pages/documentations/manipulation/clone-node.md

 ### Example

-The following example clone only the node itself without its children and changes its name as well.
+The following example clones only the node itself without its children and changes its name as well.

 ```csharp